 How to Train Your Dragon

-Dean DeBlois made all three animated How to Train Your Dragon films, crafting one of the most consistently excellent animated trilogies in cinema history.
-When Universal announced a live-action remake, DeBlois accepted the job on one condition: full creative control.
+Dean DeBlois is a rarity in Hollywood.
+He directed all three animated How to Train Your Dragon films and insisted on full creative control for the live-action remake.
 That condition shows in the finished product.
-This is clearly the vision of a filmmaker who loves the material, understands what made it work, and wanted to protect it.
+This is clearly the work of a filmmaker who loves the material, understands what made it work, and wanted to protect it.

 The Toothless effects are the film's technical showcase.
-The Night Fury is rendered with extraordinary detail, expressive eyes and fluid movement that convey personality without crossing into cartoon territory.
-The flight sequences are the film's peak achievements.
+The Night Fury is rendered with extraordinary detail: expressive eyes and fluid movement that convey personality without crossing into cartoon territory.
+The flight sequences, shot with IMAX-scale cinematography by Bill Pope, are the film's peak achievements.
 When Hiccup and Toothless fly together for the first time, the film achieves a sense of wonder that justifies its existence as a remake.

 Gerard Butler brings gruff warmth to Stoick, and his performance grounds the father-son relationship that is the story's emotional core.
+Butler wore a 90-pound costume to play the Viking chieftain.
 Stoick is a traditional patriarch: protective, stubborn, proud, and ultimately willing to sacrifice everything for his son.
 His reconciliation with Hiccup in the final act is the film's emotional payoff, and it works because both the animated original and this adaptation take fatherhood seriously.

-Where the film genuinely excels is in its traditional values.
+What is not in dispute is the story's traditional values.
 The father-son relationship is magnificent.
-Stoick's journey from dismissive patriarch to humbled father who apologizes to his son and sacrifices his own life to save him and Toothless is the most powerful father-son arc in recent family cinema.
-This is traditional masculinity in its best form: a man who is wrong, admits it, and acts to make it right at the risk of his own life.
+Stoick's arc from dismissive patriarch to humbled father who apologizes to his son and sacrifices himself to save Hiccup and Toothless is the most powerful father-son story in recent family cinema.
+This is traditional masculinity at its best: a man who is wrong, admits it, and acts to make it right at the risk of his own life.

 Hiccup's arc is about compassion as strength.
 He spares Toothless not out of weakness but out of moral courage.
-He refuses to kill a helpless creature, and that refusal becomes the foundation for peace between Vikings and dragons.
+His refusal to kill a helpless creature becomes the foundation for peace between Vikings and dragons.
+This is not pacifism.
+Hiccup fights.
+He risks his life.
+He loses his foot.
 The message is that true strength includes mercy, that understanding your enemy is more powerful than simply destroying them.
-This is a deeply traditional and, for that matter, deeply Christian moral framework.
+That is a deeply traditional moral framework.

 The film grossed $636 million worldwide.
-It is a box office success that proves audiences still respond to stories about fathers and sons, courage and compassion, and the discovery that what makes you different can also be what makes you valuable.
+Audiences responded to a story about fathers and sons, courage and compassion, and the idea that what makes you different can also make you valuable.

 Formula: Weighted Score = Severity × Authenticity Multiplier × Centrality Multiplier